Please read before booking our Saunas:

 If you feel unwell, dizzy, sleepy or uncomfortable, please leave the sauna immediately.

 It is advised to drink plenty of water before, during and after your sauna sessions.
+This is equally important during winter as dehydration can increase the risk of hypothermia.

 No glass or metal bottles are to be taken into the sauna.